tweag/HaskellR/docs/r-monad.md

 unsafeRToIO   :: R s a -> IO a
 ```

-The `IO` monad is used instead in GHCi, as a mere convenience.
-It
+The `IO` monad is used in interactive sessions as a mere convenience.
-allows evaluating expressions without the need to wrap every command
+It allows evaluating expressions without the need to wrap every
-at the prompt with a function to run the R monad.
-The `IO` monad is in
+command at the prompt with a function to run the `R` monad.
+The `IO`
-theory not as safe as the `R` monad, because it does not statically
+monad is in theory not as safe as the `R` monad, because it does not
-guarantee that R has been properly initialized, but in the context of
+statically guarantee that R has been properly initialized, but in the
-an interactive session this is superfluous as the `H --interactive`
+context of an interactive session this is superfluous as the
-command takes care of initialization at startup.
+`H --interactive` command takes care of initialization at startup.